Weymouth Lib Dem councillor Ryan Hope cleared of child sex charges

 The jury during the five-day trial heard the charges related to one male over a period of years when he was aged between nine and 16.

-Speaking afterwards Mr Hope said: "I'm just glad this nightmare is over."'Truth is out'
+Speaking afterwards Mr Hope said: "I'm just glad this nightmare is over."

 He added: "It's been a long time.
 I've been a victim of assault and bullying because of this.